 Ahrefs isn't a dedicated topic cluster tool, yet its Parent Topic feature inside Keyword Explorer groups queries at scale, making it one of the best tools for creating content clusters from existing ranking data.

 When you enter a keyword, Ahrefs finds the top-ranking page and labels the wider query that page also ranks for as its "Parent Topic."
 Any keyword sharing that parent is a variation suitable for the same pillar.
 The SERP Similarity metric shows URL overlap for extra proof.
+This Ahrefs topic cluster approach is especially powerful when you already have a large site and want to see which existing pages can serve as natural pillars based on what Google is already ranking them for.

 Filter results by Parent Topic, sort by traffic potential, export, then pivot so each parent becomes your pillar and child keywords become supporting posts.